sverweij/virtual-code-owners/README.md

 demarcate that.
 Teams in those organizations who want to have clear code ownership have the following choices:

 - Wrestle the bureaucracy.
   This is the recommended approach.
 It might take a while, though - and even though there are good people on many levels in bureaucracies, it might eventually not pan out because of #reasons.
-- Maintain a large CODEOWNERS file with portions of code divied out to large lists of individuals.
-This is laborious to maintain.
+- Maintain a CODEOWNERS file with code assigned to large lists of individuals.
+  An option, but laborious to maintain.
 - Use `virtual-code-owners` to simplify this task a bit.

 ## Formats